-Spring is a great time for freshening up your home; giving everything a deep clean, doing repairs, and maybe retouching a wall or two – there’s nothing like a fresh coat of paint to liven up a room.
+Spring is a great time for freshening up your home; giving everything a deep cleaning, doing repairs, and maybe retouching a wall or two – there’s nothing like a fresh coat of paint to liven up a room.
 Spring is also a great time to be thinking about your indoor air quality, and many of these spring activities, especially room painting, can have a hidden effect on your indoor air quality.

 One of the most common culprits of poor indoor air quality are the chemicals we use in and around our homes.
 One of the most obvious ways our indoor air quality can be compromised is through aerosol sprays, scented cleaning agents, and room fragrances.
 There is a growing number of people who have bad reactions to the artificial scents and chemical agents released into our indoor air quality through products like these.
-That misty mountain air freshener might be doing more than boosting you morale or making your home feel fresher – it could be releasing chemicals like formaldehyde or petroleum by-products which affect your indoor air quality and ultimately your health.
+That misty mountain air freshener might be doing more than boosting your morale or making your home feel fresher – it could be releasing chemicals like formaldehyde or petroleum by-products which affect your indoor air quality and ultimately your health.

 A 2015 study in England found that plug-in air fresheners were producing “considerable” levels of formaldehyde that were affecting indoor air quality and home environments.
-Formaldehyde is a carcinogen, and is linked to cancer of the nose and throat – the very organs sensitive to changes in your indoor air quality.
+Formaldehyde is a carcinogen and is linked to cancer of the nose and throat – the very organs sensitive to changes in your indoor air quality.
 These fresheners will also affect people living with asthma or other chronic lung conditions, making them more of a danger to your indoor air quality and health than they are a help.

 The scents coming from air fresheners and cleaning products are likely to be Volatile Organic Compounds, or VOCs.
 These are substances form vapor or gas at room temperature and are known to cause indoor air quality problems.